 In other words, it’s a perfect time to get into freelance digital marketing.

-I’ll be up front with you – I’m not going to be playing the freelance digital marketing game.
-For me, it’s about building a scalable, productized agency.
+I’ll be up front with you – I’m not going to be playing the freelance digital marketing game anymore.
+For me, it’s about building a full-scale agency.
+But I cut my teeth doing freelance digital marketing and let me tell you: there’s tremendous opportunity right now and into the foreseeable future.

-Love your full time job?
-No problem – you can do freelance digital marketing as a side-hustle.
+Even if you love your full time job, you can do freelance digital marketing as a side-hustle.
 Or go for broke and jump into it freelance digital marketing full-time by starting an online business around it (preferably a lifestyle business).

 Let’s dive in…